Former ‘RHOC’ Star Simon Barney Applauds Fiancee Catushia Ienni As His ‘Hero’ Amid Cancer Battle

-Simon Barney, the ex-husband of former Real Housewives of Orange County cast member Tamra Judge, just took to his Instagram page to applaud his fiancée, Catushia Ienni, for being his “hero” as he continues to fight back against the stage three throat cancer diagnosis he received at the end of last year.
+Simon Barney, the ex-husband of former Real Housewives of Orange County cast member Tamra Judge, just took to his Instagram page to applaud his fiancée, Catushia Ienni, for being his “hero” as he continues to fight back against the Stage 3 throat cancer diagnosis he received at the end of last year.

 On July 27, Bravo’s The Daily Dish revealed that on Sunday, Simon shared a photo of Catushia in a sleeveless blue shirt and told his fans and followers that his longtime partner was preparing to head out for a birthday lunch date with her friends.